 Quant Cut off + Verbal Cut off + AWA Cut off = TARGET GRE Score.

-If you wish to target a higher score, be ready to dedicate a greater amount of time to your preparation.
+If you wish to target a higher score, be ready to dedicate a greater amount of time to your GRE preparation.

 Diagnostic Test: The GRE diagnostic test is your ‘first evaluation’.
 Only when you take a full-length test in conditions that simulate the real exam, will you be able to critically analyse your strengths and weaknesses.
 This will help you gauge your proficiency level.

-Amount of prep required: The two factors mentioned above will be a key indicator of your preparation-time.
+Amount of prep required: The two factors mentioned above will be a key indicator of your GRE preparation-time.
 Let's take an example to illustrate this:

 Let’s say that the diagnostic test score turns out to be 295, while your target score is 315.
 This would mean that you need to raise your score by 20 points.
 To raise your score by that number, you need to chalk out a plan based on the areas in which you scored less.
 To further illustrate this point, let’s say you scored a 142 in the Verbal section and made a lot of mistakes across the Reading Comprehension and the Text Completion portions.
 To raise your Verbal score to the 152-155 range, you would need to focus on the RC section and improve your vocabulary and grammar.